Things to do in Myanmar

 Relax on beautiful beaches in Mergui Archipelago

 With Myanmar’s location next to the Bay of Bengal and Andaman Sea, Myanmar offers many stunning beaches to travelers.
+While the Mergui Archipelago offers exciting adventures, for honeymooners seeking serenity or families wanting to relax by the sea, simply unwinding on its beautiful beaches is one of the most delightful experiences.

 After touring Myanmar’s main sites, laid back Ngapali Beach is a place to unwind, enjoy the balmy blue waters of the Bay of Bengal.
 Unlike some resorts in neighbouring Thailand, Ngapali is still relatively unspoilt with just a small number of beachfront hotels.
 Travelers can take a boat trip for a spot of snorkelling and visit the traditional fishing villages that line the coast.